stephane-caron/pymanoid/examples/contact_stability/README.md

 ## Wrench friction cones

-The ``wrench_friction_cones.py`` script computes the wrench friction cone of the robot's contacts.
+The ``wrench_friction_cones.py`` script computes the wrench friction cone of the robot's contacts, as described in [this paper](http://www.roboticsproceedings.org/rss11/p28.pdf).
 Wrench friction cones are 6D polyhedral convex cones that characterize feasible contact wrenches, that is to say, wrenches that can be realized during contact-stable motions.
 They are a 6D generalization of Coulomb friction cones, and can also be used to encode other power limitations such as maximum joint torques.

 ## CoM static-equilibrium polygon